mbutkereit/legal/README.txt

 - Prevent existing users logging in until they have accepted new terms & conditions (if admin has updated terms & conditions)

-- Provide a standard T&C (are there any opensource T&Cs for forums and such like?)

 Author